OpenID Connect

 aud

-) is probably best for this as it scopes it to your GitHub organization's requests. - See Setup GitHub Actions to authenticate to Cloudsmith using OIDC for a step-by-step guide.
+) is probably best for this as that scopes it to requests from the your GitHub organization. - See Setup GitHub Actions to authenticate to Cloudsmith using OIDC for a step by step guide.

 To receive the Cloudsmith JWT token, you need to make a POST